xinyun2000/PaperNotes/GPT-NER Named Entity Recognition via Large Language Models.md

    - Random Retrieval

-     may have different semantical relationship with the sentence which need to be labelled.
+     may have a different semantical relationship with the sentence which needs to be labeled.

    - kNN-based retrieval